bitdust-io/p2p-app/README.md

 ##### Prepare keystore to protect your .APK

-To be able to publish BitDust on Google Play Market .APK file must be digitaly signed.
+To publish BitDust on Google Play Market, the .APK file must be digitally signed.

 First create a keystore file: